Credit Union Website Hack Highlights Widespread Security Weaknesses

 - Maintain perspective.
 At this point it isn’t known whether the recent credit union hack was actually carried out by or on behalf of ISIS, or whether it was someone playing an elaborate prank.
 The resulting reputational hit is similar, either way.
 Have a good backup plan for the possibility that disaster strikes, and be prepared.

-If you have any questions or would like to discuss this further, please contact Jeff Mansir at 1.800.244.7444.
+If you have any questions or would like to discuss this further, please contact your BNN advisor at 1.800.244.7444.